Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Around the world, governments require many businesses, such as financial institutions, to understand who their customers are.
 These policies are generally known as Know Your Customer (KYC) or customer due diligence (CDD), and are designed to identify and prevent instances of money laundering and other financial crimes.

-The key requirement of KYC is identity verification (IDV) — ensuring that a customer or client is actually who they say they are.
+The cornerstone of KYC is identity verification (IDV) — ensuring that a customer or client is actually who they say they are.

-IDV used to involve reviewing information submitted on physical forms and documents.
-But as the world has become increasingly digitized, KYC policies and practices have had to evolve in order to meet customer expectations as well as risks inherent in digital interactions.
+IDV historically involved reviewing information submitted on physical forms and documents.
+But as the world has become increasingly digitized, KYC policies and practices have had to shift in order to meet customer expectations as well as risks inherent in digital interactions.
 Electronic KYC (eKYC) is the result of these evolutions.

-Below, we define eKYC, take a look at the different signals that eKYC can take advantage of, and review the benefits that eKYC offers both businesses and their customers.
+Below, we define eKYC, review the various advantageous inputs for the eKYC process, and explore the benefits that online identity verification offers both businesses and their customers.

 What is eKYC?